specel/specelUFC/readme.md

 * https://github.com/50thomatoes50/GLCD_SDK.py A Python wrapper for Logitech's LCD SDK

 ## Usage
-You can use it straight away, by running `specelUFC.py`, it's fully functional and can be run before DCS, as well as after.
+You can use it straight away, by running `./dist/specelUFC.exe` (or, if you prefer, `specelUFC.py`), it's fully functional and can be run before DCS, as well as after.
 After succesful connect attemption, G13 display should show data as in picture.
 If you want to modify or write something by yourself, here's a quick walkthrough:
 * First, you need to "subscribe" data you want and pass it to G13Handler:
 ```
 ScratchpadNumberDisplay = StringBuffer(parser, 0x543e, 8, lambda s: g13.setData(3,s))